AlessioGr/fastest-deep-clone-json/README.md

-This is the fastest deep-clone implementation for JSON objects - faster than `structuredClone`, `JSON.parse(JSON.stringify(obj))` and other implementations.
+This is the fastest deep-clone implementation for JSON objects - faster than `structuredClone`, `JSON.parse(JSON.stringify(obj))` and other implementations, according to www.measurethat.net.

 This package is ESM-only.